 Any telephone and internet connections or TV subscriptions

 (The exception to this is accommodation in the four bedroom apartments.)

 Your council tax will be charged according to your tenancy start date.
 Council tax for a one-bedroom property is likely to be Band B and for a two-bedroom property possibly Band C.

-*Please note - heating and hot water to the whole of Eddington is provided by a District Heating Network powered by an energy centre located on-site.
+Heating and hot water to the whole of Eddington is provided by a District Heating Network powered by an energy centre located on-site.
 The utility company is called Core which has been set up specifically for this service and as part of the overall North West Cambridge Development.
-An account will be set up for you as part of your tenancy and you will be asked to agree and sign the Core Contract - see here.

 A security deposit is required and would be the following: